Barry Seal: Exposure of Nicaraguan undercover operation

 In 1988, the House Judiciary Committee held a hearing that looked into how Seal's 1984 trip to Nicaragua was leaked to the press.
 Questioned about the identity of the source, DEA agent Ernst Jacobson replied, "I heard that the leak came from an aide in the White House".
 He stated that Iran–Contra figure Oliver North had attended two meetings about the sting operation and had the motivation to release the information.
 UPI reported: "By linking the Sandinistas with drug traffic ... aid to the rebels accused of human rights violations might seem more palatable".

 Subcommittee chairman William J. Hughes strongly suggested that North was the source of the leak, but Representative Bill McCollum said, "...we don't know who leaked this.
 No one has been able to tell us".
 Citing testimony of DEA Administrator John C. Lawn, the report of the Kerry Committee released in December 1988 pinned the leak on North stating he "decided to play politics with the issue".
 In an interview with Frontline, North said he was told by his superiors on the National Security Council to brief Senator Paula Hawkins about the operation, but he denied leaking the report.
 Hawkins told Frontline that neither she nor her staff leaked the information after the briefing.
 Jacoby later denied that North was the source of his story and attributed it to a deceased staff member for Representative Dan Daniel.

 Criticism of U.S. failure to protect Seal

 Louisiana Attorney General William Guste wrote to United States Attorney General Edwin Meese criticizing the government's failure to protect Seal as a witness.
 At Guste's request, Meese launched an investigation to determine whether or not attorneys in Louisiana, Miami, and Washington had mishandled the case, and to determine whether or not Seal should have been forced into protective custody.
 Government attorneys stated that Seal placed himself in danger by refusing to move his family and enter a witness protection program.

+Alleged CIA ties

+Some accounts like that of Alexander Cockburn suggested that Barry Seal's connections with the CIA might date back to the 1960s when he was allegedly a special forces helicopter pilot in Vietnam or even to the failed Bay of Pigs Invasion of 1961.
+Seal was reportedly involved in CIA-sponsored activities in Central America during the 1980s.
+This included transporting weapons to the Contra rebels in Nicaragua, who were fighting against the Nicaraguan government and smuggling drugs.
+Seal's connections to the CIA are controversial.
+The CIA denied having employed Seal and he denied ever having been a CIA asset.